jramos0/bitcoin-educational-content/courses/btc401/en.md

 > - _Time preference:_ Valuing present goods over future ones.
 > - _Saving:_ Storing value for future use.

-#### Bitcoin in El Salvador
+### Bitcoin in El Salvador

 El Salvador's adoption of Bitcoin reflects its potential as a tool for financial freedom, aligning with **Austrian Economics** by promoting voluntary adoption and decentralization.
+This move challenges traditional financial systems by addressing key issues: competition, monopoly, and confiscation.

+- **Competition**: Bitcoin introduces competition to the financial landscape by offering an alternative to traditional banking, allowing Salvadorans to bypass financial gatekeepers and choose services that better meet their needs.

+- **Monopoly**: By decentralizing financial access, Bitcoin breaks the monopoly of banks and government-issued currencies, reducing reliance on centralized institutions and fostering financial inclusion.

+- **Confiscation**: Bitcoin’s resistance to confiscation provides Salvadorans with control over their assets, protecting their wealth from external seizure and enhancing financial sovereignty.

+El Salvador’s embrace of Bitcoin promotes a more inclusive, competitive, and secure financial system, challenging the limitations of traditional finance.

 #### Conclusion